All Products

 If Security Center generates false positive alerts for your normal business operations, you can create a custom defense rule to add the behavior to a whitelist.
 For example, you can add behavior related to command lines and process hashes to a whitelist to prevent false positive alerts.

-For more information about configuration examples, see Best practices for custom defense rules for malicious behavior defense.
+For configuration examples, see Best practices for custom defense rules for malicious behavior defense.

-5. In the server list in the New Rule panel, select the assets to which you want to apply the rule, and then click Finish.
+5. In the server list in the Create Rule panel, select the assets to which you want to apply the rule, and then click Finish.

 A new custom rule is enabled by default.
 You can edit the rule and manage the servers on which the rule takes effect.

-Security Center generates security alerts and blocks basic attacks based on the configured rules.
-The generated alerts and the methods to handle them vary based on the rule type.
+Security Center generates alerts and blocks attacks based on the configured rules.
+The alert type and handling method depend on the rule category.

 1. Log on to the Security Center console.
-In the upper-left corner of the console, select the region where your asset is located: China or Outside China.
+In the upper-left corner of the console, select the region where your asset is located: Chinese Mainland or Outside Chinese Mainland.

-2. In the navigation pane on the left, select Detection and Response > Security Alert.
+2. In the navigation pane on the left, select Detection and Response > Alert.

 Note